 Many people with asthma can have trouble when they play sport.
 They may also be concerned about the use of asthma medications when pregnant or travelling.

 Exercise asthma can be controlled

 Many people with asthma will have symptoms provoked by vigorous exercise.
 The mechanisms appear to be reflex airway narrowing caused by drying of the airways.
 When thinking about exercise-induced symptoms, however, it is also important to consider whether asthma is well-controlled at other times.
 For example, a person needing their "reliever" medication more than twice per week or with peak flow readings less than expected may benefit from regular "preventer" medication.
 This helps spontaneous as well as exercise-induced asthma.

 Plan ahead to reduce exercise-induced asthma

 The following approaches often help to reduce symptoms that occur despite good asthma control the rest of the time:

 - Choose your exercise.
-For example, swimming is less likely to provoke attacks, because warm moist air is being inhaled.
+For example, swimming is less likely to provoke attacks, because warm and moist air is being inhaled.
 Cycling and running are more likely to provoke symptoms.

 - Doing warm-up exercises for at least 15-20 minutes before vigorous exercise.

 - Wearing a mask or balaclava to reduce heat and moisture loss, particularly in winter.

 - Use prescribed medicines, including:

 - Short acting "relievers" and "preventer medications" protect for 2 to 3 hours if taken just before exercise.